-Here Jesus describes the condition of the universal spirit (the Father).
-Within the universal spirit first a densification center is formed by condensation: God's holy spirit (which has been with us in Jesus), in which the properties of the universal spirit are immediately and completely present; and then the human spiritual sparks, which are apt to reconcile with the spiritual state of the universal spirit by developing their spiritual abilities to the conscience and virtues; in this way their spiritual state conforms to the center of the universal spirit and than they can reunite with it.
+Here Jesus describes the state of the universal spirit (the Father).
+Within the universal spirit first a densification center is formed by condensation: God's holy spirit (who has been with us in Jesus), in which the properties of the universal spirit are immediately and completely present; and then, by such densification, the human spirit sparks arise, which are apt to reconcile with the spiritual state of the universal spirit by developing their spiritual abilities to the conscience and virtues; in this way their spiritual state conforms to the center of the universal spirit and than they can reunite with it.

 This is what Jesus describes in his address to the disciples in John 17: 20-23 during the last supper:

-The universal spirit as the divine spirit has an self-image of itself
+The universal spirit as being the divine spirit has a self-image of itself

-condensed to itself as spiritual spark, the human spirit;
+densified to itself as spirit spark, the human spirit;

-and has given the self-concept to the self-image
+and has given to that self-image the predisposition

 to develop - with silent help from above - into personal independence.